UI Animations framework for Coherent UI (Part 1)

 We are thinking of how to help developers using Coherent UI create better animations easier.
 We have many ideas that we would like to share with you and get your feedback on them.

-Game user interface (UI) is rapidly evolving along with all other aspects of game development.
+The game user interface (UI) is rapidly evolving along with all other aspects of game development.
 If we look at the UI of the current trend-setting games, we see slick, stylish, animated elements.
-Animation is what makes an interface “come to life” and grab the attention of the player.
+The animation is what makes an interface “come to life” and grab the attention of the player.

-Game user interface is much more than the standard buttons, drop-downs and menus we see in OSes.
+The game user interface is much more than the standard buttons, drop-downs, and menus we see in OSes.
 Many UI systems (Slate for UE4, Unity GUI, CEGUI) can handle reasonably well these widgets but they are used mostly for editors.
-Modern in-game HUDs or 3D in-world UI elements must be very dynamic and their widgets don’t fall in any standard category.
+Modern in-game HUDs or 3D in-world UI elements must be very dynamic and their widgets don’t fall into any standard category.